-The term social anxiety (also known as social phobia) is used to describe a long-term overwhelming fear and excessive self-consciousness in social situations.
+The term social anxiety, or "social phobia", is used to describe a long-term overwhelming fear and excessive self-consciousness in social situations.
 We take a look at what social anxiety is, the symptoms, its causes, and how it can be managed and overcome.

 Feeling anxious is a human emotion and it’s natural to feel nervous about certain social situations, such as meeting a new group of friends.
 But, when you begin to exist in a constant state of anxiety, you could be experiencing more than a passing feeling of shyness.